akwe-afriitech/js-calcu/README.md

 # js-calcu
-a calculator build with js
+a calculator build with html, css and javascript